The Fancy Dress Party

 ‘Chatter can’t read,’ laughed the second man.
 ‘He’s only a chimpanzee.’

-Then the two zoo-keepers carried the struggling Charlie to the back of the van, put him inside and locked the doors.
+But Sam could read.
+‘Zoo,’ said the sign on the van.
+‘Zoo!’
+And, as he struggled, the two zoo-keepers carried Sam to the back of the van, put him inside and locked the doors.

 What he didn’t see as the van drove him away, was something sitting high in the tree at the bottom of Abbie’s garden.
 It had long arms and hairy paws, and it was eating a banana.
 And its name was Chatter.